Ortus-Solutions/commandbox/src/cfml/system/modules_app/testbox-commands/testbox/system/modules/mockdatacfc/readme.md

 * `website` : Generates a random website with random protocol
 * `website_http` : Generates a random website, `http` only protocol
 * `website_https` : Generates a random website, `https` only protocol
 * `words`: Generates a single word.
 If used as `word:N`, returns N words.
-If used as `words:X:Y`, returns a random number of words beetween X and Y.
+If used as `words:X:Y`, returns a random number of words between X and Y.

 ### Calling Types By Function Name